bartvanbenthem/k8s-credsync/README.md

 * go-client sdk is used to interract with the kubernetes API
 * a kubernetes service account is used to athenticate and authorize the credsync service
 * proxy service needs to be restarted after config update (remove proxy pod)

+# TODO
+* create a function that checks if a kubernetes resource object exists
+* log-recollector service needs to be restarted after config update (remove proxy pod)